Diethood » Recipes » Soups » CrockPot Chicken Enchilada Soup

 • Arrange the chicken breasts on top.

-• Remove chicken from the crock pot and shred it.
+• Remove the chicken from the crock pot and shred it.
+Stir it back into the slow cooker.

-• Stir in cheese and heavy cream.
+• Stir in the cheese and heavy cream.

 • Serve.